sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## Applications of LLVM IR

-LLVM Intermediate Representation (IR) finds applications across a broad computing spectrum, significantly impacting software development, compiler construction, and performance optimization.
+LLVM IR finds applications across a broad computing spectrum, significantly impacting software development, compiler construction, and performance optimization.
 Its versatility and efficiency make it an invaluable tool in various domains, including but not limited to just-in-time (JIT) compilation, static analysis, domain-specific languages (DSLs), and hardware synthesis.
 The applications of LLVM IR demonstrate its flexibility and power, contributing to its widespread adoption and the advancement of compiler technology.

 ### Just-In-Time (JIT) Compilation